 Matcha green tea powder adds grassy complexity to these gluten-free Vegan Matcha Cookies.
 You only need six ingredients and one bowl to make these gorgeous green treats.

-I've been playing around with adding matcha to different recipes lately and I'm excited to share some of those soon, but for now, let's enjoy these easy, healthy vegan matcha cookies with pistachios.
+I've been playing around with adding matcha to different recipes lately and I'm in love.
+I've made matcha overnight oats, and today I'm sharing these easy, healthy vegan matcha cookies with pistachios.

 Today is our wedding anniversary and I'm celebrating being Mrs. Asakura for the last five years with these Japanese-inspired cookies.
 Don't you love the gorgeous bright green color?!